DaryaNeskor/DaryaNeskor/README.md

 - 👋 Hi, I’m @DaryaNeskor
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning QA testing
-- 💞️ I’m looking to collaborate on EPAM :)
+- 💞️ I’m looking to collaborate :)
 - 📫 How to reach me darya.neskor@gmail.com

 <!---